-Guide to information and the Standards Commission's Publication Scheme.
+Guide to information and the Standards Commission's Guide to Information (Publication Scheme.)

 The Freedom of Information (Scotland) Act 2002 requires Scottish public authorities to produce and maintain a publication scheme.
 Authorities are under a legal obligation to: